hcheung01/system_engineering-devops/0x01-shell_permissions/README.md

 13. chown :holberton hello to change group owner
 14. chown -R betty:holberton .  to change all files and directories
 15. chown -h betty:holberton _hello to change owner and group owner for file
+16. chown --from=guillame betty hello to change owner if it is a specified user